Edgar Olmos: Baltimore Orioles

-The Baltimore Orioles acquired Olmos off waivers on December 10, 2015.
+The Chicago Cubs claimed Olmos off waivers on December 4, 2015.
+The Baltimore Orioles acquired Olmos off waivers on December 10.
+Olmos was reclaimed by the Cubs on December 23.

-Second Stint with Cubs

-Olmos was reclaimed by the Cubs on December 23, 2015.
 However, he was again designated for assignment on February 12, 2016.

-Second Stint with Orioles

-The Orioles acquired Olmos on March 24, 2016, in exchange for a player to be named later.
-He became a free agent after season.
-He spent the season in Triple-A with the Norfolk Tides and elected free agency on November 7, 2016.
+On March 24, 2016, Olmos was traded to the Baltimore Orioles in exchange for a player to be named later.
+He spent the season in Triple-A with the Norfolk Tides, making 42 appearances out of the bullpen and registering a 2.88 ERA with 76 strikeouts in 68.2 innings pitched.
+Olmos elected free agency following the season on November 7.

 Boston Red Sox

 On November 16, 2016, Olmos signed a minor league contract with the Boston Red Sox.
-He spent the season with the Triple-A Pawtucket Red Sox and elected free agency on November 6, 2017.
+He spent the season with the Triple-A Pawtucket Red Sox, making 29 appearances and logging a 9–3 record and 2.68 ERA with 77 strikeouts and 4 saves in 87 1/3 innings of work.
+Olmos elected free agency following the season on November 6, 2017.

 Chiba Lotte Marines

 On December 13, 2017, Olmos signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB) on December 13.
 He became a free agent following the 2018 season after recording a 7.71 ERA in 2 appearances.